michaelklishin/monger/README.md

 ## This is a Work In Progress

 Core Monger APIs are stabilized but it is still a work in progress.
 Keep that in mind.
-1.0 will be released in early 2012 together with documentation guides and dedicated website.
+1.0 will be released in 2012 together with documentation guides and dedicated website.